MrDesjardins/dataaccessgateway/readme.md

 ## Why?

-- Improve your performance by reducing waiting moment
+- Improve your performance by reducing waiting moment with memory cache
-- Small footprint
+- Remove simultaneous identical HTTP requests
+- Reduce loading time of your single-page application by loading previous date from the browser's Index DB
 - Craft your request with Axios' request object, hence nothing new to learn
 - Leverage Axios and Dexie libraries
-- Avoid duplicating HTTP calls that are still in progress
+- Small footprint

 ## Summary of the Two Modes